 Financial aid in the form of bursaries, grants, and scholarships may be available to students.
-Further information on financial aid awards and application procedures is available on the UCW web site: www.ucanwest.ca or from the Finance Office.
+Further information on financial aid awards and application procedures is available on the UCW website: www.ucanwest.ca.
 Except where a donor directs otherwise, the proceeds of awards issued by or through the University are applied towards a student's total fees for the academic year.
 If financial aid a student receives exceeds this amount, the balance is returned to the funding source.
 Proceeds from government loans and work-study positions are disbursed based on discussions with the Finance Office.